baipin/baipin-HongKongsigns/README.md

 You can download from [Paradox Mods Platform](https://mods.paradoxplaza.com/mods/125896/Windows).

 I will give a release bag when the formal version of my mod come out.
 Anyway, it's no need for you to clone  or download the repository to install the mod.

+## Changelog

+* V0.0.1.1
+  >1)Upload layouts and free Chinese fonts.
+  > 2)Fix the problem that some pictures are too big for WE mod.
+* V0.0.1.0
+  > First upload, Mod ID got.

+## Notes
+The Chinese font included in this mod is "匯文港黑".
+The font is free to use and the combination into the module is allowed by its license.